"Holding Court" John A. Macdonald Statue

 History should not be forgotten

-by Laura Coulas, about 4 years ago
+by Laura Coulas, over 5 years ago

 History should NEVER be forgotten as it is a reminder of the past, what happened then which was the norm for these times but also a learning experience for all on what NOT to do in the future.
 You can't just wipe away the past as Sir John A. MacDonald was a great and wise man for his times and only did what he thought was good for this great country.
 As a nation, we have evolved into a multicultural, accepting country and as our first prime minister, he should be honored for his contribution to helping us become what...
 Continue reading